View all web browser and mobile devices available in our cloud-based test lab.

 This means you can execute Appium and Selenium scripts while working on a device in the Perfecto cloud — without leaving your Eclipse session.

+Don't let bugs bog down your development process.
 Try pairing either Visual Studio or Eclipse with Perfecto.
 Perfecto makes it easy to debug your web and mobile apps.

 Simply connect to a device in the cloud like you’re connecting via USB and debug apps straight from your IDE.
 There’s no need to spend time trying to recreate the bug.
 Perfecto makes it fast and simple to find and fix bugs.